-This name uses Spanish naming customs; the first or paternal family name is Monzón and the second or maternal family name is Navarro.
+This name uses Spanish naming customs: the first or paternal family name is Monzón and the second or maternal family name is Navarro.

 He has hosted several programs such as Silencio se juega (1984), La noche se mueve (1992) and El peor programa de la semana (1993).
-Televisión Española refused to broadcast this last episode because of an interview with the writer Quim Monzó, in which a joke was made about the employment situation of the King's daughter (Elena de Borbón).
+Televisión Española refused to broadcast the last episode of the latter because of an interview with the writer Quim Monzó, in which a joke was made about the employment situation of the King's daughter (Elena de Borbón).
 The official reason given was low ratings of the program.

 In 1995 he returned to TV on the private channel Telecinco.
 He presented Caiga quien caiga from 1996 to 2002.
 He was firstly critical of the last Felipe Gonzalez's socialist government and later against the conservative government of José María Aznar (PP).